 October 30, 2014 - Official launch of the publication in Korea

-Read the presentation by Mark Pearson on Making Mental health Count.
-Also available for download at http://www.slideshare.net/OECD_ELS/making-mental-health-count.
+Read the presentation by Mark Pearson on Making Mental Health Count.
+Also available for download at http://www.slideshare.net/OECD_ELS/making-mental-health-count

 Alongside Making Mental Health Count, the OECD will be releasing a series of mental health system profiles, designed to complement the analysis provided in the principal publication.
 The profiles provide a comprehensive picture of the various ways that systems have evolved, improved, assessed and responded to weaknesses, and work to tackle the different challenges that all OECD mental health systems continue to face.
 These descriptive accounts of OECD countries’ mental health systems present the diversity of approaches to mental health care provision, the peculiarities of the challenges faced by systems, the similarities and general trends between countries, and the potential for sharing of best practices between OECD members.
-Profiles of the mental health systems in Finland, Italy, the Netherlands and Scotland were released on July 10, with profiles of Australia, England, Korea, and Sweden to follow later in 2014.
+Profiles of the mental health systems in Finland, Italy, the Netherlands and Scotland were released on July 10, with profiles of England and Sweden following later in 2014.

-WORLD MENTAL HEALTH DAY – 10 October 2014
+- WORLD HEALTH DAY 2017 - DEPRESSION

 Follow us on Twitter via @OECD_Social